gutenbergtools/ebookmaker/USAGE.md

 Content hidden by the `display:none` css directive can create havoc with ebook generation.
 For example, MOBI generation _will_ fail if the target of a link is hidden.
 Authors of HTML for Ebookmaker should refrain from using `display:none` and should check that all ebook formats convert as expected.

+## Images and Covers

+HTML authors can control the image that Ebookmaker uses for ebook files.
+If there is no suitable cover image, Ebookmaker will generate one.
+Images are scaled if they are "too big".
+It's a bit complicated, so there's [a separate page](docs/images.md) that tries to explain it all.

 ## Special classes

 Ebookmaker recognizes a number of special classes that can be used to modify its HTML conversion.
 There are 4 "`x-ebookmaker`" classes: